blueset/fireghoti/dev/docs/local-installation.md

 ### PostgreSQL and PGroonga

 Firefish requires PostgreSQL v12 or later.
-While you can choose any versions between v12 and the latest version (v16.2 as of writing), we recommend that you install v12.x so as not to use new features inadvertently and introduce incompatibility issues.
+We recommend that you install v12.x for the same reason as Node.js.

 PostgreSQL install instructions can be found at [this page](https://www.postgresql.org/download/).